gvwilson/thirdbit/src/fiction/santas/index.md

 "Thank you.
 What is it?"

-"It's your tools,"
+"They're your tools,"
 she said,
-clapping Finner on the shoulder awkwardly.
+clapping Finner on the shoulder.
 "Good luck."

 Finner swallowed the sudden lump in his throat and tucked the case into his pocket.
 It was heavy,
-but the weight was welcome.
+but the weight was somehow comforting.

 "All set?"
 Elfabot asked as Finner closed the subway door behind himself.

 "No," Finner said.
-He through the window at Shady Ann, who waved.
+He looked at Shady Ann through the window, who waved.
 "She's really sick, isn't she?"